-Tina attempted suicide at the age of fifteen and soon afterwards fled the Resch house, where she apparently had been sexually abused by an older brother.
+Tina attempted suicide aged fifteen and soon afterwards escaped the Resch house, where it transpired she had been sexually abused by an older brother.
 She married aged sixteen to an abusive and controlling man, escaping a year later.
-She became pregnant during a second relationship and bore a daughter, Amber, on 29 September 1988.
+She became pregnant during a second relationship and bore a daughter, Amber, on September 29, 1988.

-On 14 April1992, three-year-old Amber died while in the care of Tina's boyfriend, David Herrin.
+On April 14, 1992, three-year-old Amber died while in the care of Tina's boyfriend, David Herrin.
 At the time, Tina was visiting with a counselor she had befriended during the testing.
 Despite her solid alibi she was charged with murder and held in jail for two and a half years before trial.
-Her lawyer advised her to choose an 'Alford plea,' which in the law of the state of Georgia, where Tina now lived, allowed a defendant to accept punishment without admitting guilt.5 The lawyer opined she would otherwise be convicted and sentenced to death, even though a lie-detector test showed that she was maintaining her innocence truthfully.
-Tina accepted this option.
-The case having received abundant media publicity, Tina may well have been convicted in the court of public opinion, especially as the sheriff and the prosecutor used her case to further their own re-election prospects.
-6 She remains imprisoned to this day, despite the efforts of supporters.
-7 For updates, see here.
+Her lawyer advised her to choose an 'Alford plea,' which in the law of the state of Georgia, where Tina now lived, allowed a defendant to accept punishment without admitting guilt.
+The lawyer opined she would otherwise be convicted and sentenced to death, even though a lie-detector test showed that she was maintaining her innocence truthfully.

+Tina accepted this option; she was on medication and her friends, including Roll, were not allowed to attend the hearing.
+The case having received abundant media publicity, Tina may well have been convicted in the court of public opinion, especially as the sheriff and prosecutor used her case to further their own re-election prospects.
+She remains imprisoned to this day, despite the efforts of supporters.